 - Scientific justifications for the recommendations for physical activity in early childhood (in Finnish)

-- Recommendations on physical activity for school-age children (Ministry of Education and Culture & Young Finland) (in Finnish)
+- Recommendation on physical activity for children and adolescents aged 7 to 17 years (Ministry of Education and Culture)

 - Health promotion material in English (UKK Institute)